ozpoo/portfolio-netlify/src/pages/index.md

     text: Love a great cup of coffee, but never knew how to make one?
 Bought a fancy new Chemex but have no.
     list:
-      - title: 01 — Discovery
+      - title: 01 — Discover
         description: hi
       - title: 02 — Define
         description: hi